Chris Cadden

-Christopher Cadden (born 19 September 1996) is a Scottish professional footballer who plays as a right-back for club Hibernian.
-Cadden, who is a product of the Motherwell Academy, made his first full international appearance for Scotland in May 2018.
+Christopher Cadden (born 19 September 1996) is a Scottish professional footballer who plays as a right-back for Aberdeen.
+Cadden, who is a product of the Motherwell Academy, has previously played for Motherwell, Albion Rovers, Columbus Crew, Oxford United, and Hibernian.
+He made two full international appearance for Scotland in May 2018.

 Club career

 Motherwell

 Cadden made his Motherwell debut as a substitute in a 4–1 win against Hearts on 1 March 2014.
 On 6 March 2015, Cadden joined Scottish League Two club Albion Rovers on loan until the end of the season.
 Cadden scored his first career goal on 4 April 2015, as Albion Rovers beat Berwick Rangers 2–0, and another in Albion Rovers' league-winning match against Clyde.
 His loan spell concluded with the club being promoted as divisional winners.
 On 30 January 2016, Cadden scored his first goal for Motherwell in a 2–2 draw away to Dundee.
 In March 2016, he signed a new contract with the club to run until the summer of 2018.
 By now establishing himself in the first team, he also contributed to Motherwell's Under-20s winning the Scottish Youth Cup for the first time.
 Cadden signed another contract with Motherwell in November 2016, extending its term by another year.
 He played in the finals of the 2017–18 League Cup and the 2017–18 Scottish Cup, both of which resulted in 2–0 defeats for Motherwell at the hands of Celtic.